Needed: One Stellar Sales Planner

 Previous digital advertising and/or marketing experience is a plus, and you should also be comfortable with Excel, PowerPoint, Photoshop, and web analytics tools.
 Understanding of social media and extensive web knowledge required — in other words, this is one of the rare jobs where tweeting and being a Facebook power user are advantages!

-Please send resume to Emilee Alexander with subject “Sales Planner.”
+Please send resume to Emily Allen with subject “Sales Planner.”
 Thanks in advance.

 Business Insider Emails & Alerts